 This summary highlights some of the information in this prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
-To understand this Offering fully, you should read the entire prospectus carefully including the financial statements beginning on page F-1 and the section entitled "Risk Factors" beginning on page 28 before making a decision to invest in shares of our common stock.
+To understand this Offering fully, you should read the entire prospectus carefully, including the financial statements beginning on page F-1 and the section entitled "Risk Factors" beginning on page 29 before making a decision to invest in shares of our common stock.

 Unless otherwise noted, the terms "we," "us," "our," and "Company" refer to HMS Income Fund, Inc., a Maryland corporation.
-We refer to HMS Adviser LP as "HMS Adviser" or "our Adviser."
+We refer to HMS Adviser LP, a Texas limited partnership and an affiliate of Hines, as "HMS Adviser" or "our Adviser."
+We refer to Hines Securities, Inc. as our "Dealer Manager."
 We refer to Hines Interests Limited Partnership as "Hines" or "our Sponsor."
-We refer to Main Street Capital Corporation as "Main Street" and we refer to MSC Adviser I, LLC, a wholly-owned subsidiary of Main Street, as "MSC Adviser."
-The term "our Sub-Adviser," as used herein, refers to Main Street until December 31, 2013 and MSC Adviser thereafter.
+We refer to Main Street Capital Corporation as "Main Street," and we refer to MSC Adviser I, LLC, a wholly owned subsidiary of Main Street, as "MSC Adviser."
+The term "our Sub-Adviser," as used in this prospectus, refers to Main Street until December 31, 2013 andto MSC Adviser after that date.
 Our Adviser and Sub-Adviser are collectively referred to as "our Advisers."